mcarleio/ksp-maven-plugin/README.md

 ### Include generated sources in IDE

 This plugin generates Kotlin sources into the `target/generated-sources/ksp-kotlin` (or `target/generated-test-sources/ksp-kotlin` for test sources) directory.
+Typically your IDE should automatically recognize those directories as source directories.

-You may need to manually mark those directories as "Generated Sources Root" in your IDE to ensure that the IDE recognizes the generated code.
+In case your IDE does not automatically recognize them, you may need to refresh/reimport the Maven project or manually mark those directories as "Generated Sources Root" so that the IDE knows about the generated code.

 ## Configuration